karanS08/ctf-tools/README.md

 <bold>
-    just to tell you that this repo has been excuded from hacktoberfest 2022 as it does not adhere to thir=er rules
+    just to tell you that this repo has been excuded from hacktoberfest 2022 as it does not adhere to their rules
     </bold>

 <p align="center">